-The proposed development will convey the development's stormwater runoff to one (1) proposed stormwater basin located to the south of the structure and parking lot on the subject property.
-The applicant submitted an Environmental Resource Permit (ERP) application to the Suwannee River Water Management District (SRWMD) for the proposed stormwater basin and improvements, which was submitted on November 1, 2016 (Permit No. ERP-001-228538-2).
+The proposed development will convey the development's stormwater runoff to one (1) proposed stormwater basin located to the east of the structure and parking lot on the subject property.
+The applicant has indicated that, if the application is approved, an application for self-certification of environmental resource permit will be submitted to the Suwannee River Water Management District.